TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 {% include candid-image.html src="/assets/images/frontend/unit-test-define-helper-vscode.png" alt="Refactored unit test VS Code error reporting using defineHelper" %}

 The internal assertion is displayed as-is against the call to the helper.
-You should only use helpers when there's no ambiguity about what the cause of the problem is.
-In this case all three arguments are different types, so it's obvious which argument the failing assertion refers to.
-Currently, there's no way of seeing the extra detail of which line of the helper failed.
+You should make sure there's no ambiguity about what the cause of the problem is.
+The optional string argument to `expect` assertions is useful here.
+The string is displayed when you click for more detail in VSCode.
+It's also part of the standard error message when using the command line tools.

 # Deeply Equal